 Here’s what you need to make it:

 The cream cheese adds a rich creaminess that pulls everything together in the rolls.
+It's the perfect add to cauliflower sushi rice.

 The addition of cooked shrimp adds that seafood element that everyone looks for in a fresh sushi roll!
+It's also safer to use than pieces of raw fish.
+But you can use smoked salmon instead.

 How your keto sushi rolls taste can also be changed according to the type of dipping sauce that you choose.
 You could make them spicy and rich with sriracha, wasabi, and spicy mayo.